logo

 No sound or glitchy audio in Windows 11?
 Try these steps:

-• Right-click the sound icon in the taskbar.
+1. Right-click the speaker/sound icon in the bottom-right corner of your taskbar.

-• Follow the prompts to detect and fix audio issues.
+3. Follow the on-screen prompts to automatically test and repair your audio endpoints.

 Also, make sure your default speaker or headphones are selected under Settings > System > Sound.